-For Treatment of Degenerative Diseases especially for AVN is also an option but the conservative or salvage procedures work only in early stages.
-Eventually if these fails there is always option of Total Hip Replacement.
+Treatment of Degenerative Diseases like AVN is an option one can choose but the conservative or salvage procedures are workable only in initial stages.
+Eventually in case these fail you can choose to go for a Total Hip Replacement.

 Total Hip Replacement

-In total hip replacement, both the head of the femur and the socket are replaced with an artificial device.
+The socket and the head of the femur is replaced by an artificial device.

 There are cases where the osteonecrosis has advanced to an extent that the femoral head has collapsed.
 In such cases the most successful solution or treatment is hip replacement.